Bnim: Reception

 Gudipoodi Srihari of The Hindu opined that the scripting by Bnim for Goda Kalyanam, which portrays the Hindu deities Ranganatha, a form of Vishnu, and Goda Devi, was unique and creative compared to other exponents of Kuchipudi.
-Srihari wrote that Bnim, in contrast to common practice, took inspiration from Hindu gods Rama and Krishna, both of whom are avatars of Vishnu.
+Srihari wrote that Bnim, in contrast to common practice, took inspiration from the Hindu gods Rama and Krishna, both of whom are avatars of Vishnu.

 Films

-Bnim scripted a song in Telugu-language movie Yamudu Anna Ki Mogudu which was well received.
-However, he did not pursue a career in films any further.
+Bnim scripted a song in the Telugu-language movie Yamudu Anna Ki Mogudu, which was well received.
+However, he did not pursue a further career in film.

 Other work

-Bnim established Bapu-Ramana Academy – in memory of Bapu and Mullapudi Venkata Ramana – and gives away Bapu Award to one cartoonist and Ramana Award to one writer every year.
-He also worked as an advisor at Akshagna Publication.
+Bnim established Bapu-Ramana Academy – in memory of Bapu and Mullapudi Venkata Ramana – and gives out the Bapu Award to one cartoonist and the Ramana Award to one writer every year.
+He has also worked as an advisor at Akshagna Publication.

 Awards

-Bnim was conferred with Kala Ratna award by the Government of Andhra Pradesh.
+Bnim was conferred with the Kala Ratna award by the Government of Andhra Pradesh.
 He has also received four Nandi Awards for his works in television for his contributions to screenplay, story and dialogues.